ebookbug/gosnmptrap/readme.md

-# gosnmptrap:Golang implement for SNMP Trap
+# Golang implement for SNMP Trap

 gosnmptrap is an open-source SNMP Trap Server library for Go(Golang).

-This allow you setup a Trap Server to receivie traps from your device such as Cisco switch.
+This allow you setup a Trap Server to receive traps from your device such as Cisco switch.

 By now,gosnmptrap suppport